General Grounds for Refusal: UK Visa Applications

 If you are a migrant looking to come to the UK, or currently living in the UK and wanting to extend your leave, you must be able to satisfy the suitability requirements applicable to your visa route, otherwise risk a refusal decision.
 Having been granted permission to enter, or further permission to stay, you must also be able to stay within the rules to ensure that any existing leave is not cancelled based on one of the general or additional grounds for refusal.

-Where there is no right of appeal, it may be possible to apply for an administrative review of a refusal or cancellation of leave if it is an eligible decision and it is alleged that a ‘case working error’ has occurred.
+Where there is no right of appeal, it may be possible to apply for an administrative review of a refusal or cancellation of leave.
+However, administrative reviews focus solely on correcting caseworking errors, such as applying the wrong rules or overlooking evidence.
+They do not reconsider the merits of the application.
 The rules relating to administrative reviews, including decisions eligible for review and what constitutes a case working error, can be found under Appendix AR of the Immigration Rules.

 Need assistance?